-Plan, develop, and enhance natural areas, parks, and recreation opportunities to meet the needs of community members of all ages, abilities, cultures, and incomes and are environmentally sustainable.
+Plan, develop, and enhance natural areas, parks, and recreation opportunities that meet the needs of community members of all ages, abilities, cultures, and incomes while creating solutions that are environmentally sustainable.

 - Policy 4.2.1 Expansion and/or redevelopment of parks and new recreation opportunities shall be tailored towards the needs and abilities of diverse communities. - Policy 4.2.2 Pursue solar power and other forms of renewable energy with updates to and expansions of existing parks and recreation opportunities and the creation of new parks and recreation opportunities.